 The ArtRatio hardware / software system collects temperature, humidity, incident light, light exposure and popularity data in real-time and shows historical trends over time.
 All data is anonymous, GDPR-compliant and securely encrypted, allowing cloud-based access from wherever you are in the world to your collections, be they on exhibition, in storage or on loan.

 ArtRatio CEO Manoj Phatak was delighted to be featured as a guest contributor in the ‘Art & Museum’ supplement of Family Office Magazine, spring 2019 edition, with an article entitled “How Does Light Damage Fine Art?” (p64).

 ArtRatio has delivered a customised Smart Glass table-vitrine to the Nationalmuseum in Stockholm, Sweden.
 ArtRatio was delighted to learn that the museum chose to house the oldest items in their public collection; namely a rare collection of 15th century Books of Hours.

 ArtRatio publishes new product concepts, designed specifically for private and corporate collectors desiring more natural light in the building facade, without jeopardising fragile art, antique and luxury collections on display.

-ArtRatio was delighted to have been invited to the SEAHA Industry Consultation Workshop, held at UCL in London to debate current challenges in the heritage sector with academia, industry and other partners.
+ArtRatio was delighted to participate in the SEAHA Industry Consultation Workshop held at UCL in London, to debate current and future challenges in the heritage sector with academia, industry and other partners.
 SEAHA is an initiative of Oxford, UCL and Brighton Universities.

 Thrilled to confirm Carla Pohli has joined the ArtRatio team as Chief Marketing Officer.
 Carla brings experience in luxury retail, advertising and commerce and has degrees in Business and Japanese.